Compton Cricket Club: Cricket Rap outta compton: "Bullets" (3:51)

 The club has recently released two tracks from raps 'Shots' and 'Bullets' that aim to document their transition from ex-gangsters to global stardom.
 Their cricket raps have recently (November 2007) aired on FBI 94.5 FM & 93.7 FM Koori Radio programs respectively in Australia.

 A music video along with a press release about the Compton Cricket Club produced by current members plans to be presented to the public by the end of 2008.

-In March 2009, SKY News released an article about the teams endeavors producing and publicising their inaugural Music TV video clip on their website.
+In March 2009, SKY News released an article about the team's endeavors producing and publicising their inaugural Music TV video clip on their website.

 On March 13 Bullets was played at Los Angeles City Hall to cricket fans, diplomats, and members of local cricket organizations of Southern California a part of a solidarity rally, to protest the recent terrorist attack on the Sri Lankan national cricket team in Lahore, Pakistan.

 In March, MTV (UK) played 'Bullets' on their website a part of their 'show us what your made of' itdoesnthavetohappen.co.uk anti knife crime campaign on their website.

 In April, Neil Hannon blogging for The Guardian Newspaper (UK) called 'Bullets' a great song about cricket.

 This was soon followed with another article in major Australian newspaper, The Age affirming 'Bullets' global appeal and critical acclaim.

 In May, Channel V – Australia's premier music television station chose Bullets to be played on its interactive music TV Show 'U Channel'.
 On April 27, 28 and 29 'Bullets' was voted No. 1 unsigned artist by Channel V's TV and web audience.

 On May 9 Cloth & the Compton CC performed at the Hollywood Ashes celebrity Cricket tournament.

 First Sydney fundraiser pre-tour promotion

 In September, four members of the CCC flew to Sydney to attend a fundraiser in their honor, to raise much needed funds for their Australian tour.
 The fundraiser held on September 25 raised over $30,000 in cash and tour sponsorship.
 Cricket Australia, Nudie Juice, Cricket NSW, The Hughenden Hotel, Santavittoria, Otway Estate Wines, Curwoods Lawyers, Kewarra Resort Cairns and The Royals.

 The club members airfares and fundraiser was paid for and organised by Hugh Snelgrove, who was also the project manager of the Australian tour.

-During their ten days in Sydney, they appeared on The TODAY Show, 2GB/Christian/koori Radio, The Age, Daily Telegraph & Thepunch.com.au.
+During their ten days in Sydney, they appeared on The TODAY Show, 2GB/Christian/Koori Radio, The Age, Daily Telegraph & Thepunch.com.au.